a13ksa/footballLeague/README.md

 # footballLeague
-This project is for my graduation work! ;)
+This project is for my Term Paper! ;)

 ### ER Diagram
 Relationships in database. <br />